Frequently Asked Questions

 Why does my anti-virus software detect threats?

 Awesome Miner doesn't contain any virus, spyware or adware.
-The software has been on the market for more than 4 years and has a very good reputation.
+The software has been on the market since 2014 and has a very good reputation.

 All Awesome Miner executables are digitally signed with a certificate and passes the Microsoft SmartScreen filters thanks to the good reputation.